SparkPost/gosparkpost/cmd/oobgen/README.md

 ## oobgen

-Testing your response to out-of-band (OOB) bounces doesn't have to involve waiting for a remote mail server.
+Testing your response to out-of-band (OOB) bounces doesn't have to involve waiting for one to be sent to you.
-Here's how to send an OOB bounce in response to a message sent via SparkPost:
+Here's how to send an OOB bounce in response to a message sent via SparkPost, and saved (with full headers) to a local file:

     $ ./oobgen --file ./test.eml --verbose
     Got domain [sparkpostmail.com] from Return-Path